Pasiya20020228/exporthub/README.md

 - `DATABASE_URL`
 - `BACKEND_SECRET_KEY`
 - `BACKEND_STORAGE_BUCKET`
-- `FRONTEND_API_BASE_URL` (only required when running the Vite dev server outside of Railway; the production build falls back to the backend origin automatically)
+- `NEXT_PUBLIC_API_BASE_URL` (only required when running the Next dev server outside of Railway; the production build falls back to the backend origin automatically)

 If any of these are missing, the service will fall back to safe development defaults which keeps deployments healthy while you wire up secrets.

 ### Connecting to a Railway-hosted PostgreSQL database

-ExportHub now bundles an async SQLAlchemy engine that verifies connectivity at startup and exposes a health check that reports the live database status.
-To connect the backend to Railway's managed PostgreSQL offering:

-1. Open the **Variables** tab of your Railway backend service and add the credentials supplied by Railway.
-At minimum provide:
-   - `DATABASE_URL` (use the internal host, e.g. `postgresql://<user>:<password>@postgres.railway.internal:5432/<db>`).
-If you prefer to keep the default variables Railway injects (`PGHOST`, `PGUSER`, etc.), ExportHub now assembles a connection string automatically when `DATABASE_URL` is absent.
-   - `BACKEND_SECRET_KEY`
-   - `BACKEND_STORAGE_BUCKET`
-2. (Optional) Add `DATABASE_PUBLIC_URL` to mirror Railway's public connection string if you expose the database to other services.
-3. Redeploy the backend.
-During startup the application logs a “Database connection verified” message and the `/healthz` endpoint will return `"database": "connected"` when the connection succeeds.
+ExportHub now bundles an async SQLAlchemy engine backed by SQLite by default.
+When deploying to Railway you can continue using the embedded database or supply a managed PostgreSQL/SQLite connection string via `DATABASE_URL`.
+If `DATABASE_URL` is not supplied, the service automatically provisions `sqlite:///./exporthub.db` alongside the application files so previews continue to work without additional setup.

 If the database becomes unreachable, the health endpoint reports `"database": "error"` and the logs contain the underlying exception.
 This makes it safe to run readiness probes against `/healthz` in production.

+### Commerce APIs

+The backend now exposes first-party commerce endpoints that power the marketplace experience:

+- `GET /products/` — list all available product listings.
+- `POST /products/` — create a new product (requires `name`, `description`, `seller_name`, `price`).
+- `GET /products/{id}` — retrieve a specific product.
+- `GET /orders/` — list recorded orders.
+- `POST /orders/` — place a new order for a product.

+All routes persist data using SQLAlchemy models stored in SQLite by default.
+The startup routine ensures database tables exist automatically so Railway deployments succeed without manual migrations.

 ### Railway build configuration

-`nixpacks.toml` installs Python and Node runtimes (using Nix's `nodejs_18` package so `npm` is available during both the build and runtime phases), prepares backend dependencies, builds the React dashboard, and finally boots the FastAPI server via `start.sh`.
+`nixpacks.toml` installs Python and Node runtimes (using Nix's `nodejs_18` package so `npm` is available during both the build and runtime phases), prepares backend dependencies, builds the Next.js dashboard, and finally boots the FastAPI server via `start.sh`.
 No additional Railway configuration is required beyond supplying the environment variables listed above.